Admissibility and rectification of colored symmetric operads: Transport of operads and operadic algebras

 \end{enumerate}

 Let $(t,w) := \val (r(T))$ be the valency of the root $r(T)$ of $T$.
 If $T$ consists of a single vertex $r(T)$ (with an outgoing root edge and finitely many input edges), then $t=s$ and

 Both are cofibrations in $\Ax_t(\C) (= \Aut(T) \C)$, the former by \refle{cofibrancy.preserved}\refit{forget.Oper}.
-Since $X = \dom(x)$ is cofibrant by quasitractability, the source of $\epsilon(T)$ is monoidally cofibrant for $(T =) r(T) = T_w^-$ and cofibrant else.
+Since $X = \dom(x)$ is cofibrant by quasitractability, the source of $\epsilon(T)$ is well-pointed for $(T =) r(T) = T_w^-$ and cofibrant else.
 This shows claim \refit{claim.A}.